Ashita-23/portfolio_2.O/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## This project is my personal portfolio website .

 #This project is created on  react (Create React App)

-#This that I had used for this project are given below :
+## Thinks that  I had used for this project are given below :

 .React.js
 .Jsx